srp33/ExpressionAble/ShapeShifter/README.md

 by hand to ensure accuracy.
 This file must be named `input.tsv`, except you should replace the extension `tsv` with the appropriate extension for your file type.

-You will also need to provide a gzipped version of this file.
+You will also need to provide a gzipped version of this same file.
+It must be named `gzipped.tsv.gz`, except you should replace the middle extension `tsv` with the appropriate extension for your file type.

+Now that you have the files created, they must be placed in the appropriate testing folder.
+Move your input file into the folder
+`Tests/InputData/InputToRead`.
+Move your gzipped file to `Tests/InputData/GzippedInput`.

+In order for the test script to check your files for accuracy, you must add a small item to the file `RunTests.sh` Near the top of the file is a list named `extensionsForReading` that lists all the file extensions for files being tested. add your file type's extension, in quotes, to the list.
+Now when the testing suite is run, it will include tests for reading your file and its gzipped version.

+### Tests for writing to files

+NOTE THIS IS UNFINISHED SORRY

 Once you have your file ready, use ShapeShifter or the ParseArgs command-line tool to perform the following filter and produce an output file:
 ```python
 #Example for using ShapeShifter to produce the output file, if I were testing ARFF format